-This report has been delivered through a collaborative partnership between C40 and Arup, the global consultancy firm.
+This Special Report on U.S. cities has been delivered through a collaborative partnership between C40 and Arup, the global consultancy firm.
+It is based on a larger report and research programme called Deadline 2020: How cities will get the job done.
 Arup has worked with C40 since 2009 to develop strategic analysis and research that is central to progressing our understanding of how cities contribute to climate change mitigation and adaptation.
-This is why in June 2015, Arup announced a major partnership with C40, committing \$1 million of professional support over three years to help cities take meaningful action against climate change.
+In June 2015, Arup announced a major partnership with C40, committing \$1 million of professional support over three years to help cities take meaningful action against climate change.

+C40 offers special thanks to CIFF as the part funder for the full Deadline 2020 research programme and report.

+Bloomberg Philanthropies

+C40 offers special thanks to Bloomberg Philanthropies as the part funder for this Special Report on U.S. cities.

+C40 would also like to thank its Core Funders CIFF, Bloomberg Philanthropies, and Realdania for their ongoing commitment and support.

+CONTENTS

-C40 offers special thanks to CIFF as the part funder for the full Deadline 2020 research programme and report, of which this document is a Special Report, focussing on US Cities.
-Bloomberg Philanthropies C40 offers special thanks to Bloomberg Philanthropies as the part funder for the for this Special Report, based on the main Deadline 2020 research program and report, but focusing on US cities.
-C40 would also like to thank their Core Funders CIFF, Bloomberg Philanthropies, and Realdania for their ongoing commitment and support.
-CONTENTS Executive Summary 2 Introduction 3 3 Cities of the United States 4 1 Climate inaction yields inestimable costs for US cities 6 5 Climate action yields multiple benefits for US cities 8 6 A bright future of continued US city leadership on climate change 9
+l Executive Summary 2 2 Introduction 3 3 Cities of the United States 4 4 Climate inaction yields inestimable costs for U.S. cities 6 5 Climate action yields multiple benefits for U.S. cities 8 6 A bright future of continued U.S. city leadership on climate change 9

+EXECUTIVE SUMMARY

-THE TIME FOR CITY ACTION EXECUTIVE SUMMARY The United States' commitment was a major step forward for the Paris Agreement, representing 15% of global greenhouse gas emissions.
-It also provided a clear signal to states, cities, businesses and investors within the US about the future trajectory towards low carbon growth and climate resilient development.
+The United States' commitment was a major step forward for the Paris Agreement, representing 15% of global greenhouse gas emissions.
+It also provided a clear signal to states, cities, businesses and investors within the U.S. about the future trajectory towards low carbon growth and climate resilient development.
 Today - at the dawn of a new presidential term - there is confidence among cities and other 'non-state' actors about the urgency of climate action.

-This report and its findings reinforce the positive influence and action seen from US C40 cities to date, with plenty of reasons to be confident that this will continue.
+This report and its findings reinforce the positive influence and action seen from U.S. C40 cities to date, with plenty of reasons to be confident that this will continue.

 Specifically, the leading findings from this work can be summarised as:

-- We have a 'Deadline 2020' for limiting temperature rise to 1.5 degrees.
-Action in the next four years will determine if it is possible for cities to get on the trajectory required to meet the ambitions of the Paris Agreement.
-If insufficient action is taken over this period, limiting temperature increases to below 1.5 degrees will be impossible. - US C40 cities can and want to play a pivotal role in this.
+- We have a 'Deadline 2020' for limiting temperature rise to 1.5°C. Action in the next four years will determine if it is possible for cities to get on the trajectory required to meet the ambitions of the Paris Agreement.
+If insufficient action is taken over this period, limiting temperature rise to below 1.5°C will be impossible. - U.S. C40 cities can and want to play a pivotal role in this.